senaite/senaite2.com/docs/user_manual/preface.md

 other developments made world-wide by companies supporting SENAITE and by the [SENAITE Open Source Community](https://community.senaite.org).

-SENAITE is maintained, developed and backed-up by [Naralabs](https://naralabs.com) and [Riding Bytes](https://ridingbytes.com), since November 2017.
+SENAITE is maintained, developed and supported by [Naralabs](https://naralabs.com) and [Riding Bytes](https://ridingbytes.com), since November 2017.